Izzy’s class assembly this morning.

 Tuesday night up north after a long day doing what I get paid for (or, at least, pretending to do it).

 I was shacked up at the Hilton.
 Officially I go to that hotel because we get a freebie on the gold level of their loyalty scheme, which means free breakfast and some free nights in the hotel – I will no doubt have enough points for a night on my own at the Milton Keynes Hilton some time before I go to my grave.
 If I keep staying there.
-The real reason is obviously that there were several new caches up in Fleetwood, and the Hilton is the best placed hotel (on our company system) for traveling up there.
+The real reason is obviously that there were several new caches up in Fleetwood, and the Hilton is the best-placed hotel (on our company system) for travelling up there.
 It’s a 20-25 minute drive straight up the coast.

 The first cache was at one end of the golf course – part of a cunning new series who’s names all begin with a digit.
-As a result of doing 7-8 of these I am now only missing an “X” in the Alphanumeric Challenge.
+As a result of doing 7-8 of these, I am now only missing an “X” in the Alphanumeric Challenge.
 There’s an “X” up near Cranfield somewhere, so we’re laughing.
-Back at the plot there was some mucking about caused by being the wrong side of a sea wall.
+Back at the plot, there was some mucking about caused by being the wrong side of a sea wall.
 The cache was in a ditch, but as it’s been dry, the ditch wasn’t wet.
 OK.

 From here I moved around the The Mound for a cluster of 3 caches all together.
 At the cache actually on The Mound I got accosted by a local scamp who initially thought I was his mate “Bill”, and thereafter kept asking me whether I was working for the council and prepping to cut down the tree.
-“Er, no !
-Just taking photos.” (“And leave me alone please !”).
+“Er, no!
+Just taking photos.” (“And leave me alone please!”).
 As I walked away he kept on calling me Bill, so I thought I’d give him a couple of waves as I left.

 On the second one at this stop off I DNF’d – beside a main road and thought I was looking suspicious after 5 minutes.

 And then I moved round to the west side of the Wyre Estuary where the ferry to Knott End docks.
 Just here there’s a YOSM, which I’m now getting obsessed with.
 This one proved troublesome.
-It’s a rivet in a big concrete lump of the sea wall, and in the half light at this time I just couldn’t see it.
+It’s a rivet in a big concrete lump of the sea wall, and in the half-light at this time I just couldn’t see it.
 I had a bit of a discussion with the CO after initially reporting it “possibly missing” and being told I couldn’t log this as a find.
 If it was a bit of tupperware I let people log finds if they convince me they’ve been there – if they checked the right place and didn’t find it I take the view they’re doing me a favour by telling me.
 I hoped this CO would be the same, but he wasn’t.
-Anyway, I went back on the way home (not really “on the way”, but I could make a bit of time and it was bugging me) and in the better light it was actually quite easy to spot.
+Anyway, I went back on the way home (not really “on the way”, but I could make a bit of time and it was bugging me) and in the better light, it was actually quite easy to spot.
 There were a couple of trads here too that were easy finds.

-And for my next move I parked up in Asda and went for a walk along the quayside for more of those caches beginning with the numbers.
+And for my next move, I parked up in Asda and went for a walk along the quayside for more of those caches beginning with the numbers.
 The description said not to go in the dark, but I went anyway on the basis that I had my big torch and there was quite a lot of light from the streets and moon.
-It was wider than expected and actually a a nice walk, even in the dark.
+It was wider than expected and actually a nice walk, even in the dark.
 Probably better than going in the light, to be honest.

 After which it was getting late.
 I drove back down through Bourne but was starting to miss as many as I found.
 I was probably just getting tired, and my brain was a bit addled by having tried to impale my head on a freshly sharpened bit of shrub.
 So with 3 DNFs in a row I decided it was time to go back to the hotel.